ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 jUnc0
 ```

 A junco happens to be the bird in the picture.
+He did say that he was going to be important to you, just not how!
 We replace it in the partial flag.

 The flag is `ph0wn{jUnc0B23aDb83l23s9}`